dpazz/SenseESP-ChainCounter-TM1637/README.md

  > [!NOTE]
  > Hardware notes :

- > The hardware used for this project is a very common and cheap Hall sensor NJK-5002C connected to the 12 V power.
+ > The hardware used for this project is a very popular and cheap Hall sensor NJK-5002C connected to the 12 V power.
 The voltage of
  > signal wire coming from this sensor is reduced by a voltage divider in order to obtain the required 3.3V TTL input for each pulse
- > (a common 10kOhm potentiometer can used to obtain the reduction).
+ > (a common 10 kOhm potentiometer can used to obtain the reduction).
 A simple neodimium magnet should be installed in the gypsy (if
  > not yet factory provided) facing the fixed installation of the hall sensor at every rotation.
-Is up to you to build a marine
+Is up to you to build a "marine
- > weather proof casing & installation of the two (magnet & sensor) fitting to your boat windlass.
+ > grade" weather proof casing & installation of the two (magnet & sensor) fitting to your boat windlass.
 Many examples of this can be
  > found on YouTube.
  >
  > The same voltage reduction is done to the wire connected to the UP pin in order to catch the direction of the count.
 It is assumed
- > that when the wire is connected to +12 V (and reduced to 3,3 at UP Pin connection) the chain is deployed downward.
+ > that when the wire is connected to +12 V (and reduced to 3.3 V at UP Pin connection) the chain is deployed downward.
 To obtain this
- > is enough to connect the wire to the + side of the NO relay that rotates downward the chain windlass (when the relay goes closed the
+ > is enough to connect the wire to the + side of the NO relay that rotates downward the chain windlass (when the relay is closed the
  > the + side is driven at 12V).

  > [!NOTE]